Work Environment

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-Entry - Naval Recruit
+Entry / Progression - Naval Recruit

-Applications are invited by means of Media advertisements or via Military.ie.
-Candidates may be called to attend before an Interview Board, and if successful will be required to undergo a medical examination and physical fitness test.
+Applications are invited by means of media advertisements or via military.ie.
+Candidates may be called to attend before an interview board, and if successful will be required to undergo a medical examination and physical fitness test.

 Naval Service Recruit Induction & Training

-Recruit Competitions are held in the Naval Service as required and are the only way to join the Defence Forces to become a Sailor.
+Recruit competitions are held in the Naval Service as required and are the only way to join the Defence Forces to become a Sailor.

 All correspondence with applicants will be done through email for the duration of the competition.

-Fitness Testing All candidates who meet the minimum eligibility criteria will then be invited to attend a Fitness Testing centre, where they will be required to complete the Defence Forces induction fitness test.
+Fitness Testing: All candidates who meet the minimum eligibility criteria will then be invited to attend a fitness testing centre, where they will be required to complete the Defence Forces induction fitness test.

-Interview Candidates who are successful at the Fitness Assessment Centre will be asked to attend for Interview.
+Interview candidates who are successful at the fitness assessment centre will be asked to attend for Interview.

-The interview is competency based where Candidates will be assessed under the following competencies:
+The interview is competency based where candidates will be assessed under the following competencies:

 • Ability to work under pressure